chengkuanz/chengkuanz/README.md

 ![image](https://github.com/user-attachments/assets/2a85c4ba-2f4f-4703-85d0-aea56852fbbc)

 - School Project, MECH 4003 Mechanical Systems Design, September 2020 – December 2020
-- Performed preliminary design of a double-helical gearbox used to drive a generator (3600 RPM, 50 MW nominal power) using a gas turbine (8500 RPM).
+- Performed preliminary design of a **double-helical gearbox** used to drive a generator (3600 RPM, 50 MW nominal power) using a gas turbine (8500 RPM).
-- Created detailed CAD model for all components, including the pinion and gear, the shafts each gear mounted on, and the casing.
+- Created detailed **CAD model** for all components, including the pinion and gear, the shafts each gear mounted on, and the casing.
-- Conducted comprehensive analysis of the gears' fatigue life, critical speed, and minimum allowable diameter for shafts.
+- Conducted comprehensive analysis of the gears' **fatigue life**, **critical speed**, and minimum allowable diameter for shafts.
-- Evaluated the life of bearings and selected appropriate fasteners, sealing methods, and assembly techniques.
+- Evaluated the **life** of bearings and selected appropriate fasteners, sealing methods, and assembly techniques.
-- Designed the lubrication circulation system and analyzed heat dissipation requirements.
+- Designed the **lubrication circulation system** and analyzed **heat dissipation** requirements.

 ### **Sterling Engine Design and Manufacture**
 - School Project, MECH 4705 CAD/CAM (Computer-Aided Design and Manufacturing), September 2020 – December 2020